nitric-oxide/recent_paths_command_linux/README.txt

 CLEAR ALL PATHS
 $rec -cl

+COMMANDS TO MANAGE PATHS FILES FOLDER:

 COPY INFO FILE
 $rec -c $new_file_name
-coppies recent_info.txt in folder recent_info.txt is stored
+copies recent_info.txt in folder, where recent_info.txt is stored

 SETS COPY OF INFO FILE
 $rec -cs $file_name
-sets coppy of recent_info.txt to new recent_info.txt, in folder recent_info.txt is stored
+sets coppy of recent_info.txt to new recent_info.txt in folder, where recent_info.txt is stored

 DELTE COPY OF INFO FILE
 $rec -df $file_name
-coppies recent_info.txt in folder recent_info.txt is stored
+copies recent_info.txt in folder, where recent_info.txt is stored

 UPDATE PATH OR DATE
 $rec -u $id [$update_mode]